binfalse/binfalse.de/_posts/2018-09-03-rss-for-uni-rostock.md

 ---
-title: "An RSS feeds for the University of Rostock"
+title: "Regain RSS feeds for the University of Rostock"
 layout: post
 published: true
 date: 2018-09-03 08:18:32 +0200